Skip to Main Content

 Understanding Copyright

-For more information about copyright and for copyright questions, visit the research guide below and/or book a consultation with Dr. Paige Morgan, our Digital Publishing and Copyright Librarian.
-None of the information in this guide, the Copyright guide, or in discussions with the Digital Publishing and Copyright Librarian, constitutes as legal advice.
+For more information on copyright and copyright questions, visit the research guide below or book a consultation with Dr. Paige Morgan, our Digital Publishing and Copyright Librarian.
+None of the information in this guide, the Copyright guide, or discussions with the Digital Publishing and Copyright Librarian constitutes legal advice.